-'Do not to speak against party', BJP warns party cadre in U'khand
+'Do Not To Speak Against Party', BJP Warns Party Cadre In U'khand

-New Delhi, Feb 22 (IANS) The BJP central leadership has issued a "stern" warning to the party leaders in Uttarakhand, especially those who have contested the Assembly polls, telling them "not to speak against the party".
+New Delhi: The BJP central leadership has issued a "stern" warning to the party leaders in Uttarakhand, especially those who have contested the Assembly polls, telling them "not to speak against the party".

 The warning was issued after some of the party candidates accused the state leaders of helping their rival candidates in the state assembly polls held on February 14.